simonsobs/librarian/docs/source/Background.rst

   This task is configured with the following additional parameters:

   * ``age_in_days``: The number of days back to check for files to transfer (integer).
+- ``duplicate_remote_instance_hypervisor``: A hypervisor that looks for duplicate remote instance rows int he table and removes one.
+This ensures database integrity and that the count of remote instances per librarian and store corresponds to the number of files on that librarian.
+- ``rolling_deletion``: A task to delete data that was ingested into the librarian more than ``age_in_days`` ago.
+Note that this does not delete them from the entire network, and has specific tools to ensure other copies exist in the network elsewhere:

+  * ``store_name``: The store to delete instances from
+  * ``age_in_days``: The number of days old data needs to be to be considered for deletion
+  * ``number_of_remote_copies``: The number of copies in the rest of the network (which are validated using checksumming) that must be kept before deleting a local instance.
+  * ``verifiy_downstream_checksums``: Whether to make sure all downstream checksums that were computed on request match the underlying data before deletion (True).
+  * ``mark_unavailable``: Whether to mark instances as unavailable (True) or actually remove the rows in the table (False).
+Default True.
+  * ``force_deletion``: Whether to ignore the legacy DeletionPolicy parameter (True).
+- ``corruption_fixer``: A task that reaches out to upstream librarians to ask for new copies of corrupt files in the table.
+These corrupt files can be found by the ``check_integrity`` task or when upstreams validate files during the deletion process.

 Background Task Configuration Examples